Check What Version of Windows 10 You Have install on your computer/laptop

 Check Windows version on Command prompt

-Also, you can check windows version, edition and build number details on command prompt using one simple command line systeminfo.
+Also, you can check the windows version, edition, and build number details on the command prompt using one simple command line systeminfo.

 - Open the command prompt as administrator,